AKuederle/AKuederle.github.io/posts/_posts/18-03-2015-Make-Linux-even-more-awsome-with-dmenu.md

 Of course this is not the only thing you can do with Dmenu!
 In the mentioned git repo you can find another small dmenu script (A small alt+Tab replacment) and searching the web you will stumble over many more.

-To learn more about Dmenu in general, see the following links (and of course its man-page:
+To learn more about Dmenu in general, see the following links (and of course its man-page):

 Oficial website: [http://tools.suckless.org/dmenu/](http://tools.suckless.org/dmenu/)
 Arch Wiki Entry: [https://wiki.archlinux.org/index.php/Dmenu](https://wiki.archlinux.org/index.php/Dmenu)